 - Repeat these steps to assign additional roles.

-In Studio Server, a connection to the Enterprise application in Cognito needs to be configured.
+In Studio Server, a connection to the Enterprise application in Cognito needs to be configured and SSO users need to be mapped to Studio Server user accounts.

 For this, we need information from Cognito.